WDD 131: Dynamic Web Fundamentals

 1. Commit your local repository and push or upload your work to your GitHub Pages enabled wdd 131 repository on GitHub.

-2. Use this ☑️ audit tool to check some basic HTML and CSS standards and requirements.
+2. Use this ☑️ audit tool to check basic HTML and CSS standards and requirements.

 3. Share your work by posting your URL in the course's Microsoft Teams weekly forum and comment on your peers' work by providing constructive feedback.

-4. Return to I-Learn and submit your the correct GitHub Pages enabled URL.
+4. Return to Canvas and submit the correct GitHub Pages enabled URL.

 https://your-github-username.github.io/wdd131/place.html